 English Editing for International Graduate Students

-The English Editing for International Graduate Students (EEIGS) program is a unique opportunity for enrolled University of Maryland international students.
-Through this program, international students may submit portions of required academic writing for free editing.
-Editors are volunteers from the university’s Volunteer Service Corps.
+The English Editing for International Graduate Students (EEIGS) program is a unique opportunity for international students enrolled at the University of Maryland.
+Through the program, international students may submit required academic writing for free editing.
+Editors are volunteers from the university's Volunteer Service Corps.

 This is an online service: students submit papers electronically as Word documents and editors respond using the “track changes” feature in Word.
 All documents submitted for review must be submitted in Word; we cannot review documents submitted in LaTeX, PDF, or PowerPoint.

-EEIGS services are available only during the regular academic year (fall and spring semesters).
+EEIGS services are available throughout the year (not limited to the academic semesters).
 Because services are provided by volunteers, the number of requests that can be fulfilled and the time it takes to respond to papers may fluctuate.
 Please be aware of this, and make sure to plan accordingly.

 To use the services of EEIGS, students must follow these requirements:

 - Students must be currently enrolled, international graduate students at the University of Maryland, College Park.

 - Each paper must be submitted with a student request form

-- Students may submit no more than 50 double-spaced pages per semester.
-Any papers over 10 pages long may be worked on in sections over several weeks, as services are available).
+- Students are requested to send no more than 30 pages, double-spaced, in any single request.
+Any papers over 30 pages long may be worked on in sections over several weeks, as services are available.